 Such hearings shall be conducted using telephonic or electronic means available unless a judicial officer determines that the remote conduct of the proceeding:

-- a.
-Is inconsistent with the Organic Act of Guam, a statute, or a rule of court that has not been suspended by administrative order; or - b.
-Would be infeasible because the participants lack the resources necessary to conduct the proceeding.
+a.
+Is inconsistent with the Organic Act of Guam, a statute, or a rule of court that has not been suspended by administrative order; or to conduct the proceeding.